msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

-**Iterator** lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+**3.3.
+Iterator** lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 You this pattern:
 - when your collection has a complex data structure under the hood, but you want to hide its complexity from clients
 - to reduce duplication of the traversal code across your app.
 - you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand.

 Example :

         //Define the InsurancePolicy class